 (Machine Learning and Data Analytics for process optimization), a joint project done together with Wärtsilä Italia S.p.A.

-- Alex Falcon, Giovanni D’Agostino, Giuseppe Serra, Giorgio Brajnik, Carlo Tasso: “A Dual-Stream architecture based on Neural Turing Machine and Attention for the Remaining Useful Life Estimation problem “, Fifth European Conference of the Prognostics and Health Management Society 2020
+- Alex Falcon, Giovanni D’Agostino, Giuseppe Serra, Giorgio Brajnik, Carlo Tasso: “A Dual-Stream architecture based on Neural Turing Machine and Attention for the Remaining Useful Life Estimation problem “, Fifth European Conference of the Prognostics and Health Management Society (PHME), 2020

 - Alex Falcon, Giovanni D’Agostino, Oswald Lanz, Giorgio Brajnik, Carlo Tasso, Giuseppe Serra: “Neural Turing Machines for the Remaining Useful Life estimation problem”, Computers in Industry 143, 2022